-STEP 11 Work out and show your carry-forward losses
+Step 11 Work out and show your carry-forward losses

-If the total of your capital losses for the year and unapplied net capital losses from earlier years is greater than your capital gains, you were directed to this step from step 8.
+If the total of your capital losses for the year and unapplied net capital losses from earlier income years is greater than your capital gains, you were directed to this step from step 8.

-Do not write anything at A item 18 on your tax return (supplementary section).
+Do not write anything at question 18 - label A in your supplementary tax return.

-At V item 18 write the amount by which the total of your capital losses for the year and unapplied net capital losses from earlier years is greater than your capital gains for the year.
-You carry this amount forward to be applied against later year capital gains.
+At question 18 - label V in your supplementary tax return write the amount by which the total of your capital losses for the year and unapplied net capital losses from earlier income years is greater than your capital gains for the year.
+You carry this amount forward to be applied against later income year capital gains.

-EXAMPLE 11: Carry-forward losses
+Example 11: Carry-forward losses

-Continuing the example from step 5, if Fred had no other capital losses, he would write \$1,125 at V item 18 on his tax return (supplementary section).
-He would leave blank both A and H item 18 on his tax return (supplementary section).
+Continuing the example from step 5, if Fred had no other capital gains or losses, he would write \$1,125 at question 18 - label V in his supplementary tax return.
+He would leave blank at question 18 - labels A and H in his supplementary tax return.